 Airport Code: PHX

-Serving Phoenix and points in throughout the Southwest, Phoenix Sky Harbor has 120 gates in three terminals.
-It's also dubbed "America's Friendliest Airport" for its stellar customer service.
-The main airlines here are U.S. Airways and Southwest.
+Serving Phoenix and the greater Southwest area, Phoenix Sky Harbor has 100 gates across two terminals (Terminal 3 and 4).
+It's also known to be an extremely friendly airport thanks to its stellar customer service.
+The main airlines here are American Airlines, Delta, and Southwest.

 Airport Code: IAH

 One of United Airlines' largest hubs is George Bush Intercontinental Airport, but it is far from the only carrier that services this busy Texan airport.
 Alaska, American, and Delta airlines also service the airport.
 Routes between IAH and Central and South America tend to be the busiest.

 Airport Code: CLT

 This airport in North Carolina connects a string of cities along the East Coast.
 For flight transfers, CLT is often a common alternative to Atlanta's Hartsfield International Airport.
 It is well known for the rows of rocking chairs that line the main hall and provide a relaxing way to spend a layover.

 Location: Miami, Florida

 Miami International Airport is the main U.S. gateway to Latin America and the Caribbean.
 American Airlines has many routes to this major Florida city.
 Alternate Miami airports, such as West Palm Beach Airport and Fort Lauderdale-Hollywood International Airport, are good backup options if you can't find your preferred flights out of Miami.